A5size/qe_lk99/README.md

 ```

 # Run
-Running run.sh will initiate a sequence of calculations, ending with the band structure calculation.
+Running `run.sh` will initiate a sequence of calculations, ending with the band structure calculation.
-**Before executing run.sh, please write the path to your installed Quantum Espresso and the number of cores you intend to use within run.sh.**
+**Before executing `run.sh`, please write the path to your installed Quantum Espresso and the number of cores you intend to use within `run.sh`.**

 ```sh
 % pwd